sprague252/ECULetter/README.md

 ## Files

+* ECULetter.cls - LaTeX class file generated from ECULetter.dtx (see
+    instructions for generating this file below),
 * ECULetter.dtx - documented TeX file containing the source code and documentation,
 * ECULetter.ins - LaTeX installer file for the class,